Yokote's history and current cityscape, which has been the setting for many conflicts [Akita Prefecture]

 A castle town developed by the Tomura clan during the Edo period when it became the domain of the Satake clan of the Kubota domain.

-In the Edo period, Yokote became the territory of the Satake clan of the Kubota domain (Akita domain).
-The Kubota clan built a new castle in Kubota (Akita City Senshu Park) and made it their headquarters.
-Therefore, Yokote Castle became a branch castle of Kubota Castle.
-Even after the Edo shogunate issued the One Castle in One Country Law in 1615, which allowed only one castle per domain, most of the branch castles in the country were demolished, and Yokote Castle, along with Odate Castle (Odate City), was demolished.
-It continued to exist as a branch castle of the Kubota clan.
-This was an unprecedented measure for the Edo Shogunate, and one of only a few in the country.
+As a result, Yokote Castle became a branch castle of Kubota Castle.
+Even after the Edo Shogunate issued the Order of One Country and One Castle in 1615, which stated that only one castle was allowed in one domain, most of the branch castles across the country were demolished, Yokote Castle, along with Odate Castle (Odate City), continued to exist as a branch castle of the Kubota Domain.

 The Date, Suda, and Tomura clans were appointed to Yokote Castle as the castle lords of the Kubota domain, but after Yoshitsura Tomura became the castle lord in 1672, it was changed into the Meiji era.
 The Tomura family has passed it down from generation to generation.